How do you write a resume? With so many conflicting opinions out there, we’ve set out to find the ultimate answer to this question.

 Soft Skills: time management, interpersonal skills, teamwork, communication

-Now here’s how to write a construction resume that gets it done:
+Now here’s how to write a construction worker resume that gets it done:

 1. Choose the Right Construction Resume Format